Forest-Economics-Goettingen/optimLanduse/README.md

     portfolio and that no land-cover alternative is assigned a maximum.

 The returned *list with results* contains different Information of the optimization model.
-First the information of the *initScenario()* function are displayed again in this list.
+It firstly repeats the settings of the *initScenario()*.
 These include:

 -   *scenarioSettings*: Data frame with *uValue* and *optimisticRule* used.